Heaven31415/my-cinema/README.md

 ![tests](https://github.com/Heaven31415/my-cinema/actions/workflows/tests.yml/badge.svg)

-`My Cinema` is an REST API for managing a cinema created with PHP and Symfony
+`My Cinema` is an REST API for managing a cinema created with PHP 8, Symfony 6 and FOSRestBundle 3

+## JetBrains support

+This project is supported by JetBrains via its [OpenSourceSupport](https://jb.gg/OpenSourceSupport) initiative

 ## Demo